cdapio/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 driver -- that will error when the commit operation is run, or a driver that will error when auto-commit is set to false.
 For drivers like those, you will need to set this to 'true'.

+**transactionIsolationLevel:** The transaction isolation level for queries run by this sink.
+Defaults to TRANSACTION_SERIALIZABLE.
+See java.sql.Connection#setTransactionIsolation for more details.
+The Phoenix jdbc driver will throw an exception if the Phoenix database does not have transactions enabled and this setting is set to true.
+For drivers like that, this should be set to TRANSACTION_NONE.

+**schema:** The schema of records output by the source.
+This will be used in place of whatever schema comes back from the query.
+However, it must match the schema that comes back from the query, except it can mark fields as nullable and can contain a subset of the fields.

 Example
 -------